 Steps

-When you build a flow, you define a series of steps to perform some operations and process information.
-The steps you choose in your flow determine the flavour of these operations.
-Some steps require end-user input, such as entering a phone number or signing a document, while other steps run in the background without end-user interaction.
+When building a flow, you define a sequence of steps.
+These together perform a chain of operations and process data.
+The steps you add to a flow determine the flavour of these operations.
+Note that some steps require input from your end-users, such as providing a phone number or signing a document, while other steps run in the background without being displayed or requiring interaction.

-From the end-user perspective, there are two kinds of steps:
+From the end-user's perspective, two types of steps exist:

-• Interactive steps expect end-user activity.
-These steps are rendered in the browser and displayed to end-users during a user journey.
-A web form is an example of an interactive step.
+- Interactive steps: They involve end-user activity.
+These steps are rendered in the browser and displayed to your end-users during a user journey.
+For example, web forms are interactive steps.

 All steps have an input, an output or both.
 You can use the output of a step as another step's input.
 Steps are executed sequentially when you run your flow.